maxchehab/phelia/README.md

 Build interactive Slack apps without webhooks or JSON headache.
 If you know React, you know how to make a Slack app.

-See: [docs](https://github.com/maxchehab/phelia/wiki/Documentation) for more info or just get started:

 # Quick start

 1. Create your message with React: